 CULTURAL INFORMATION FOR NURSERY PRODUCTION

-Pot Clematis liners into 4″ to 8″ containers.
-Plant them at a depth where 1 or 2 sets of nodes are below the soil surface. use a well drained soil mix consisting of 2 or more of the following components.
+Pot Clematis liners into 4" to 8" containers.
+Plant them at a depth where 1 or 2 sets of nodes are below the soil surface. use a well-drained soil mix consisting of 2 or more of the following components.
 Peat Moss, Perlite, Field Soil, Vermiculite, and Pine Bark.
-Water in with a general purpose water soluble fertilizer at a rate of 150 ppm.
+Water in with a general-purpose water-soluble fertilizer at a rate of 150 ppm.
 Drench with a thiophanate methyl fungicide(Fungo or Clearys 3336) within 10 days of potting.
 Apply enough of the solution to saturate the media.
-The Fungo or Clearys 3336 Drench should be applied at 30 day intervals thereafter.
+The Fungo or Clearys 3336 Drench should be applied at 30-day intervals thereafter.

 Prune Clematis as needed to maintain vigorous growth.
 Vigorous growth will make the plants more resistant to disease and will also force the root system to grow faster and fill out the container.
 Leave 2 sets of nodes from the crown on the first pinch.
 Later pinches leave 2 sets of nodes from the previous pinch.
-Pruning will increase branching of the Clematis and willl also develop a strong root system.
-Stop pruning 6 to 8 weeks before targeted sales date to produce a blooming Clematis.
+Pruning will increase the branching of the Clematis and will also develop a strong root system.
+Stop pruning 6 to 8 weeks before the targeted sales date to produce a blooming Clematis.